Self-Transport Your Vehicle? | Beware the Pitfalls and Potholes

 Thinking you should self-transport your vehicle?
 Keep on reading.

-We answer questions like, “How Do I Transport My Car Cross Country?” and look at a few things that could go wrong while you are trying to figure out how to transport a car to another state.
-To see how cost effective a professional auto transport company is, Nationwide Auto Transportation has a handy free cost calculator for your convenience.
+“How Do I Transport My Car Cross Country?”
+We look at things that could go wrong when you transport a car to another state.
+Nationwide Auto Transportation has a handy free cost calculator for your convenience.

 How to Self-Transport Your Vehicle (Not for the Faint Hearted)

 This seems to be the most obvious choice, doesn’t it?
 You get in your car, put in a few gallons of gas, and off you go!
-But hold your horses (well automobiles then), before you start thinking that if Paul Revere could do it on a horse, it must be simple driving a car a long distance, there are a few things that you should consider.
+But hold your horses (well automobiles then), before you start thinking you are Paul Revere.
+There are a few things that you should consider before hitting the road.

 How Convenient is it to Self-Transport Your Car?

-The process of moving all of your belongings and your vehicle long distances can be a challenging and frustrating experience and the drive by yourself can take several days, based on how far the move is.
+The process of moving all of your belongings and your vehicle long distances can be challenging and frustrating.
+The drive by yourself can take several days, based on how far the move is.
 Considering that you have so many other things to do, this can be an exhausting task.
-You can free up more time during your move when you eliminate the hassle of driving thousands of miles in your vehicle.
+Free up more time during your move when you eliminate the hassle of driving thousands of miles in your vehicle.
 So to answer the question, how convenient is it to self transport your car?
 Not very convenient at all.

 How Much Will it Cost?

-Driving one’s own vehicle is often thought of as a great way to save money but when you consider all of the costs involved in things like gas, lodging, food, and vehicle maintenance, it is probably more economical to hire a professional auto transportation company.
+Driving one’s own vehicle is often thought of as a great way to save money.
+When you consider all of the costs involved it is probably more economical to hire a professional auto transportation company.
 Besides saving you money, transporting your vehicle will save you a lot of time, which is extremely valuable when moving long distances.

 How safe is it to self-transport your vehicle?